drc-cs/FALL24-MSAI339/lectures/L02_data_sources/slides.md

 3. **Project Title**: The title of your project.
 4. **Project Description**: A brief description of your project.
 5. **Data Source**: Where you plan to get your data.
-6. **Project Goals**: What you hope to achieve, or what findings you expect with your project.
+6. **Project Goals**:
+    - What are you trying to accomplish?
+    - What are the deliverables?
+Are you creating an app, a report, a model, etc.?

 <!--s-->